tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 - The payee constructs the transaction with a kernel that compensates for their secret blinding factor.
 - The payer completes the transaction
     - Payer chooses their blinding factor
-    - Payer includes a kernel that is fused with the payees kernel.
+    - Payer includes a kernel that is fused with the payee's kernel.
     - The payees kernel must appear in the final transaction.
 +++
 ## Planned features in BEAM